karmab/kcli/README.rst

 How to use
 ----------

--  get info on your kvm setup
+-  Get info on your kvm setup
 -  ``kcli report``
--  list VMS, along with their private IP (and plan if applicable)
+-  List VMS, along with their private IP (and plan if applicable)
 -  ``kcli list``
--  list templates (Note that it will find them out based on their qcow2 extension...)
+-  List templates (Note that it will find them out based on their qcow2 extension...)
 -  ``kcli list -t``
--  create VM from profile base7
+-  Create VM from profile base7
 -  ``kcli create -p base7 myvm``
--  delete VM
+-  Delete VM
 -  ``kcli delete vm1``
--  get detailed info on a specific VM
+-  Get detailed info on a specific VM
 -  ``kcli info vm1``
--  start VM
+-  Start VM
 -  ``kcli start vm1``
--  stop VM
+-  Stop VM
 -  ``kcli start vm1``
--  get remote-viewer console
+-  Get remote-viewer console
 -  ``kcli console vm1``
--  get serial console (over tcp!!!).
+-  Get serial console (over TCP!!!).
 Note that it will only work with VMS created with kcli and will require netcat client to be installed on host
 -  ``kcli console -s vm1``
--  deploy multiple VMS using plan x defined in x.yml file
+-  Deploy multiple VMS using plan x defined in x.yml file
 -  ``kcli plan -f x.yml x``
--  delete all VM from plan x
+-  Delete all VM from plan x
 -  ``kcli plan -d x``
--  add 5GB disk to vm1, using pool named vms
+-  Add 5GB disk to vm1, using pool named vms
 -  ``kcli disk -s 5 -p vms vm1``
--  delete disk named vm1\_2.img from vm1
+-  Delete disk named vm1\_2.img from vm1
 -  ``kcli disk -d -n vm1_2.img  vm1``
--  update to 2GB memory vm1
+-  Update to 2GB memory vm1
 -  ``kcli update -m 2048 vm1``
--  update internal IP (usefull for ansible inventory over existing bridged VMS)
+-  Update internal IP (useful for ansible inventory over existing bridged VMS)
 -  ``kcli update -1 192.168.0.40 vm1``
--  clone vm1 to new vm2
+-  Clone vm1 to new vm2
 -  ``kcli clone -b vm1 vm2``
--  connect by ssh to the VM (retrieving IP and adjusting user based on the template)
+-  Connect by ssh to the VM (retrieving IP and adjusting user based on the template)
 -  ``kcli ssh vm1``
--  switch active client to bumblefoot
+-  Switch active client to bumblefoot
 -  ``kcli switch bumblefoot``
--  add a new network
+-  Add a new network
 -  ``kcli network -c 192.168.7.0/24 --dhcp mynet``
--  add a new nic from network private1
+-  Add a new nic from network private1
 -

    -  ``kcli nic -n private1 myvm``

--  delete nic eth2 from VM
+-  Delete nic eth2 from VM
 -

    -  ``kcli nic -di eth2 myvm``

-templates
+Templates
 ---------

 For templates to work with cloud-init, they require the "NoCloud"